-No. Description of Action Action Responsible Corporate memory Look at ways to capture organisational wisdom as people leave the organisation. e.g. Innovative ways to involve staff after retirement to share expertise in mentoring or supporting students Service managers / Planning /.
-HR
+No. Description of Action Action Responsible Timeframe for completion Corporate memory Look at ways to capture organisational wisdom as people leave the organisation.
+Look at innovative was to involve staff after retirement to share expertise in mentoring or supporting students Service managers Staff Wellbeing Wellbeing group to review and develop a range of support options available to staff, in response to staff feedback (HSE questionnaire), iMatter, other data performance sets from staff governance action plan Staff wellbeing group Supportive terms and condition Flexible working policy to be reviewed / Hybrid working guidance to take forward and supported where service needs allow HR - Service leads

-S Staff Vellbeing - Supportive erms and condition Wellbeing group to review and develop a range of support options available to staff, in response to staff feedback (HSE questionnaire), iMatter/Viewpoint/, other data performance sets from staff governance action plan Flexible working policy to be reviewed / Hybrid working guidance to take forward and supported where service needs allow.
-Management teams & Staff wellbeing group HR - Heads of Service, Executive managers Vork Life palance Removing barriers to work for staff with dependents - All Safe working environment Feedback from incidents impacting staff, safety training compliance, workplace assessments.
+Additional Support Explore demand / options for providing an in house childcare facility e.g. onsite nursery or Creche Review Shetland Partnership Plan Safe working environment Feedback from incidents impacting staff, safety training compliance, workplace assessments.
 Implementation of new Health & Safety management system to support proactive approach (SIC).
-Executive managers / Heads of Service / Staff Governance Action Plan/Joint Health &Safety Forum a te Recognition as a training and eaching organisation Retain links with learning organisations, including undergraduate courses, as this raises profile of NHSS and helps with recruitment.
+STaff Governance Action Plan / ADD in here ??
+Recognition as a training and teaching organisation Retain links with learning organisations, including undergraduate courses, as this raises profile of NHSS and helps with recruitment.
 An audit of existing links and gap analysis to show where attention is required.
-Education leads / Service leads e p Refresh employee performance nanagement (SIC) Move away from annual appraisal to using continuous conversations model to have continuous performance and development conversations with all employees.
-NHS approach to be reviewed.
-Heads of service / Executive managers / Team Leaders continue.
-Further development will be required to align workforce plans and projections and overarching financial data.
+Education leads / Service leads Produce a promotional video to highlight the teaching and training opportunities All education leads Explore opportunities of having a more MDT approach to training and teaching across professions.
+Refresh employee performance management (SIC) Move away from annual appraisal to using continuous conversations model to have continuous performance and development conversations with all employees.
+NHS add in here?
+HR/HODS Make time to recognise & celebrate successes Summer staff event to take place for H& SC Postponed